 The Four saddle grouper, Epinephelus spilotoceps obtains its name from the four saddles on the dorsal and caudal area.
-They are not commonly seen in Tanzania and to date we have only seen three specimens.
+They are not commonly seen in Tanzanian coastal waters and to date we have only seen six specimens.

 The Four saddle grouper has a fairly typical grouper shape, slightly less robust than the normal grouper.
 It’s typical coloration is a whitish background with polygonal dark spots across the body.
 There are four large black spots across the dorsal and upper caudal area.
 All specimens sighted have had a yellowish tint towards the rear of the body.
 Their maximum size is reportedly 30 cm but the one specimen we sighted was probably around 35cm.

 IN THE WILD

 Four saddle grouper seem to position themselves in a good vantage point to ambush prey.
 Their colouration gives them good camouflage.
 They do not seem to be that wary of divers and will sit and watch a diver as long as he does not approach too close.
 Only three specimens have been sighted, a juvenile in 6 meters on a wreck an adult at 12 meters on a reef top and a mid size specimen om Paje Reef in Zanzibar at 15 meters.
 They are probably reasonably rare in Tanzanian mainland coastal waters due to overfishing.

 They are found on the central east coast of Africa and mainly on islands of the tropical Indian Ocean and mid Pascific.
 They are typically found on shallow reefs.

 The main diet of the Four saddle grouper is probably small fishes, octopus and crustaceans.
 They seem to be ambush predators who vary their diet according to location and availability and pretty much anything moving that can fit into their mouths they will have a go at.